 1963: St. Christopher House is incorporated as an independent organization.

-1965: After locals citizens Dr. and Mrs. K. Martin approach the House with their concerns for the aged and homebound, the Board establishes a Meals on Wheels committee with representatives of social agencies, the Public Health Department and the Social Planning Council.
+1965: After local citizens Dr. and Mrs. K. Martin approach the House with their concerns for the aged and homebound, the Board establishes a Meals on Wheels committee with representatives of social agencies, the Public Health Department and the Social Planning Council.
 The Laidlaw Foundation agreed to fund a three-year pilot project.
 Within three years of its introduction of the House, there were nine voluntary agencies opening similar services.

-1974: The Portuguese West of Bathurst Project is formed to provide services Portuguese-speaking immigrants, including community workshops and English language classes.
+1974: The Portuguese West of Bathurst Project is formed to provide services to Portuguese-speaking immigrants, including community workshops and English language classes.
 In 1977, a Literacy Working Group is formed out of this project to address the need for ESL classes in the community.
 Volunteer tutors are trained to work with groups of illiterate adults, who by 1983 produce their own newsletter, “Writers Ink.”

-Mid 1970s: Cleaners Action, a resource to immigrant women (mostly Portuguese and Spanish speaking) who worked as downtown office cleaners, is created, offering workshops on safety standards, employment practices, workers’ rights and educational programs, as well as providing a forum for the sharing of common problems and solutions.
+Mid 1970s: Cleaners Action, a resource for immigrant women (mostly Portuguese and Spanish-speaking) who worked as downtown office cleaners, is created, offering workshops on safety standards, employment practices, workers’ rights and educational programs, as well as providing a forum for the sharing of common problems and solutions.
 Out of this program, a Women’s Support Group is created to offer Portuguese women experiencing marital difficulties to explore such issues as childcare, marital separation, health questions and legal concerns.
 Today, this is known as the Women’s Empowerment Program.

 1980: St. Christopher House inaugurates its Home Help Program.
 In conjunction with Meals on Wheels, this program provides support to elderly and disabled persons unable to manage their own housekeeping tasks but who otherwise do not require institutional care.